 AMIC Forging Delivers a Stellar H1 FY26.
-EBITDA surges 53.61% YoY, marking a Powerful Leap in Profitability - www.lokmattimes.com
+EBITDA surges 53.61% YoY, Marking a Powerful Leap in Profitability - www.lokmattimes.com

-PNN New Delhi [India], November 19: AMIC Forging Limited, one of India's leading manufacturers of open forgings, has delivered ...
+New Delhi [India], November 19: AMIC Forging Limited, one of India's leading manufacturers of open forgings, has delivered a ...

 New Delhi [India], November 19: AMIC Forging Limited, one of India's leading manufacturers of open forgings, has delivered a strong H1 FY2026 performance driven by focused execution in specialised forging.
 Revenue grew 4.57% YoY to ₹6658.04 Lakhs, but the standout metric was profitability.
 EBITDA surged 53.61% YoY to ₹1822.85 Lakhs, expanding margins to an impressive 27.38%.
 With its capex program now nearing completion despite minor weather delays, the company is gearing up for its next phase of accelerated growth.